Tsula Adohi Nature School Curriculum

 - Science and Nature Sciences

-Amy Eskew will be teaching the humanities.
-Peter Kindfield will be teaching mathematics and sciences.
-We will also have guest teachers at the school to augment learning.
+Amy Eskew teaches the humanities.
+Walt Hite teaches mathematics and sciences.
+We also have guest teachers at the school to augment learning.

 While we will be outdoors as much as possible, we have indoor spaces, including a library, classroom spaces, and a full kitchen.
 We will also have structures scattered throughout the grounds that will be used as classrooms.